telerik/kendo-ui-core/docs/controls/editors/dropdownlist/troubleshoot/troubleshooting.md

 ## DataSource

-### Selected Item Lost When Bound to Shared DataSource
+### Selected Item Is Lost When Bound to Shared DataSource

 > **Important**
 >